 What Do You Do With Vermouth?

 Vermouth is surprisingly versatile!
 It’s actually wonderful in cooking, especially when making complex sauces.
 For a simple beverage, serve it on the rocks with a twist of citrus like I had at that trendy Italian restaurant on my travels, and for a celebratory drink, mix up a Vermouth Champagne Cocktail.
 Or try it in these other classic cocktails:

 - Sweet Vermouth: Manhattan, Negroni, Rob Roy

 - Dry Vermouth: Martini, Brooklyn, Gibson

-- 1 oz. organic gin; such as this one, crafted in small batches by a nearby family-run micro-distillery
+- 1 oz. locally crafted organic gin; I prefer a spirit crafted in small batches by a nearby family-run micro-distillery

 - 1 oz. dry or sweet vermouth

 - Fresh organic citrus peel for garnish (I loved it with Meyer lemon)

 - Place first three ingredients into a champagne flute.

 - Fill flute with sparkling wine.